kubeflow/website/content/en/docs/components/katib/trial-template.md

   the [trial worker's](/docs/components/katib/overview/#worker-job)
   pod or pods need to be injected by Katib metrics collector. **Note:** If `primaryPodLabels` is omitted, the metrics collector wraps all worker's pods.
-  Read more about Katib metrics collector in
+  Learn more about Katib metrics collector in
   [running an experiment guide](/docs/components/katib/experiment/#metrics-collector).
-  See the example with [`primaryPodLabels`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/mpijob-horovod.yaml#L29-L30).
+  Check the example with [`primaryPodLabels`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/mpijob-horovod.yaml#L29-L30).

   The default value for Kubeflow `TFJob` and `PyTorchJob` is `job-role: master`